opalj/opal/OPAL/bc/src/test/scala/org/opalj/test/fixtures/mr/Readme.md

-#Overview
+# Overview
 This package contains code to engineer classes to test method resolution in those cases that are not possible to create using Java source code.

-The following is the generic stub used by the subsequent examples.
+The following code represents the generic stub used by the subsequent examples.
 ```java
 class C implements Intf {
     public void f(){ this.m(); }